pombredanne/code.foxkit.us-adelie-apkkit/README.rst

 #.
 Creation of APK files.

 #.
-Keep repository INDEX files up to date.
+Read repository INDEX files to gather information on available packages.